PBI Visiting Professorship

 The Catholic Biblical Association of America announces the re-establishment of annual visiting professorship at the Pontifical Biblical Institute in Rome where tenured established scholars of the CBA have the opportunity to teach one course to an international cohort of students, equivalent of the US PhD course work, offer a public lecture on their research, interact with a renowned faculty and take advantage of the outstanding library resources.

 Applicants should be tenured established scholars with a record of published research and professional contributions.
 Retired or Emeritus faculty are welcome to apply.
+The Visiting Professorship is reserved for CBA members in good standing.
 (The Visiting Professorship is not intended for Early Career scholars).

 Semester Time Frames and Flexibility

 The Visiting Professorship is for one semester.
 Applicants should be advised that: